OpenTreeOfLife/ot-ansible/README.md

     https://github.com/OpenTreeOfLife/otindex_ansible
   * https://andidog.de/blog/2017-04-24-ansible-best-practices

-# Role variables
+# Setting variables

 Variables for roles are set in `role/defaults`, not `role/vars`.
-This makes is easy to override role defaults using variables for hosts in `group_vars`.
+This makes it easy to override role defaults using variables for hosts in `group_vars`.
+You can also set variables as command line parameters when calling `ansible-playbook`.
+See the [ansible docs on variable priority](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) for the gory details on how this works.

 # Deploying the synthetic tree